-Asset inspection indoors and in confined spaces comes with intrinsic difficulties, regardless of whether your procedures are drone-based or using traditional methods such as the use of scaffolding and climbing.
+Asset inspection indoors and in confined spaces comes with its difficulties, whether you are using an indoor drone or more traditional methods like scaffolding and climbing.

-Dangerous environments, hazardous access and a lack of ambient light result in serious safety concerns when working at height or in tight spaces.
-Drones and other tech-assisted inspection methods help minimise that risk, but present other navigational problems especially for non-entry or beyond line-of-sight operations.
+Dangerous atmospheres, hazardous access, heights, fluids, debris and lack of ambient light create serious safety concerns when working in indoor industrial spaces.
+Drones and other tech-assisted inspection methods help minimise the risk, but present problems related to navigation, position and stability especially for non-entry or beyond line-of-sight (BVLOS) operations.

-The combination of confined spaces and steel structures interferes with GPS and magnetic compass-based systems, rendering them useless in most cases.
-In places where such technology fails, relying on only a video camera feed for navigation is far from optimal.
+Inside a large steel structure, navigation based on GPS and magnetic compasses are in most cases rendered useless.
+In such cases, relying on only a video camera feed for navigation is far from optimal.

-Using an inspection drone equipped with 3D Lidar scanning technology instead of GPS makes all the difference indoors and in other confined spaces.
+An indoor drone equipped with 3D LiDAR scanning technology instead of GPS makes all the difference for such inspection jobs.

-3D Lidar scanning technology has been used in many industrial applications for years, in everything from agriculture and aviation to geosciences, to measure precise information about the physical world.
+3D LiDAR scanning technology has been used in industrial applications for years, in everything from agriculture and aviation to geosciences, to measure precise information about the physical world.

-The automotive future is all about the self-driving car.
+Not to mention cars: The automotive future is all about self-driving.
 Billions of dollars are invested into the development of autonomous driving.
-A key question is whether it can be achieved with or without Lidar sensors.
-Tesla, with their great market share, are betting on combining regular camera technology with Machine Learning: An enormous amount of collected data enables the use of cheap cameras instead of Lidar for this task.
+A key question is whether it can be achieved with or without LiDAR sensors.
+Tesla, with their great market share, are betting on combining regular camera technology with Machine Learning: An enormous amount of collected data enables the use of cheap cameras instead of LiDAR for this task.
 More basic driver-assist functions are covered by radar or ultrasound sensors.

 Something that cannot be covered by using camera-based navigation is the absolute lack of ambient light.
-Confined industrial spaces, like storage tanks, silos, maritime vessel cargo rooms etc. are often pitch black on the inside, very self-similar and represent volumes too large to light up all at once.
+Storage tanks, silos, maritime cargo rooms etc. are often pitch black on the inside, very self-similar and represent volumes too large to light up all at once.
 Here, the use of conventional cameras for navigation becomes difficult and less robust.

-But the Lidar sees also in absolute darkness, with great range and good accuracy.
+But the LiDAR sees also in absolute darkness, with good range and great accuracy.

-The OS series of sensors from Ouster are very good for confined spaces.
-They are lightweight which allows them to be carried by a drone, they have good range, and come at a reasonable cost.
+The OS series of sensors from Ouster are very good for indoor industrial spaces.
+They are lightweight which allows them to be carried by a drone, they have good range, provide the centimeter accuracy needed for its inspection purposes and come at a reasonable cost.

 Overcoming indoor navigation problems

-The 3D Lidar mapping technology is integrated and built-in to the Scout 137 Drone.
-Thanks to its combination of 3D Lidar sensor, vertical laser sensors and a powerful onboard computer, the Scout 137 drone knows where it is at all times.
+3D LiDAR mapping has been a fundamental building block for our inspection technology for years and is built in to the indoor drone Scout 137, which hit the market in 2020.
+Thanks to its (pat. pending) combination of 3D LiDAR sensor, vertical laser sensors and a powerful onboard computer, the Scout 137 indoor drone knows where it is at all times.
 Adding precise situational awareness increases safety and gives greater confidence in the results of an asset inspection procedure.

 This remains true regardless of lighting conditions.
-No ambient light is needed for navigation so inspections can be conducted with confidence, even in complete darkness.
+With 3D LiDAR, no ambient light is needed for navigation, so inspections can be conducted with confidence even in complete darkness.
 Of course, light is required to generate useful visual inspection data.
-But it is only required locally.
-You only have to light up the parts of the surface that are in front of your inspection camera.
+But it is only required locally– you only need to light up what’s directly in front of your inspection camera.

-“Using proven 3D Lidar technology together with our advanced software, we have created a synthetic GPS system.
-Just as with a GPS drone, the operator can fly in ‘position mode’ supported by 3D Lidar data.
-This keeps the drone in place and ensures anti-collision, while the operator focuses on the images”, explains ScoutDI CEO Nicolai Husteli.
+“Using proven 3D LiDAR technology together with our advanced software, we have created a synthetic GPS system.
+Just as with a GPS drone, the pilot can fly in ‘position mode’ supported by 3D LiDAR data.
+This keeps the drone in place and ensures anti-collision, while the pilot focuses on the images”, explains ScoutDI CEO Nicolai Husteli.

-The Scout 137 is tethered with a lightweight cable to a ground station and all the data is available in real-time via the robust, high-speed data link to the operator using the Scout tablet.
-The operator sees the live camera feed on-screen with the 3D map generated by the Lidar, giving a comprehensive overview of the inspection target in real-time.
+The Scout 137 is tethered with a lightweight cable to a ground station.
+All the data is available in real-time via the robust, high-speed data link to the operator using the Scout tablet.
+The operator sees the live camera feed on-screen with the 3D map generated by the LiDAR, giving a comprehensive overview of the inspection target in real-time.

 The 3D map can be zoomed, panned or rotated to whatever angle will provide the best insights for drone operations.
 You can also of course explore and interpret the data after the inspection has finished.